T. Y. Hilton: 2021 season

 On March 31, 2021, Hilton re-signed on a one-year, $8 million contract with the Colts.
 He was placed on injured reserve on September 2, 2021, to start the season.
 He was activated on October 16, 2021.
 Hilton played in ten games in the 2021 season.
 He finished with 23 receptions for 331 receiving yards and three receiving touchdowns.

 Dallas Cowboys

 On December 12, 2022, after going unsigned all offseason and most of the regular season, Hilton signed with the Dallas Cowboys.

 During his first game with the Cowboys against the Philadelphia Eagles on Christmas Eve on December 24, 2022, Hilton caught a 52-yard pass from Dak Prescott to allow the Cowboys to convert on 3rd-and-30, as the Cowboys won 40–34.
 He appeared in three games for the Cowboys in the 2022 season, and two games for them in that season's playoffs.

+On March 18, 2026, after being a free agent for three seasons, Hilton officially announced his retirement from the NFL.